Deaf Health Care and

 The Deaf Hub was established in 2022 to promote representation of deaf and hard-of-hearing* individuals in healthcare and biomedical science careers.
 The Deaf Hub supports pathways to healthcare careers, creates a network for deaf scientists, and conducts research related to the deaf community and their health.

-In 2012, the Task Force on Health Care Careers for the Deaf and Hard-of-Hearing Community, a partnership between RIT/NTID, Gallaudet University, University of Rochester Medical Center, and Rochester Regional Health wrote in the final report this vision, which we carry forth today:
+In 2012, the Task Force on Health Care Careers for the Deaf and Hard-of-Hearing Community, a partnership between RIT/NTID, Gallaudet University, University of Rochester Medical Center, and Rochester Regional Health wrote a vision in the final report.

-This partnership, known as the Deaf Hub, began with an emphasis on biomedical science careers with programming that is funded by NIH’s National Institute for General Medical Sciences.
-The Deaf Hub is currently expanding to provide training, advocacy, and mentorship opportunities in clinical and practicing careers in health care.
+This partnership, known as the Deaf Hub, began with an emphasis on biomedical science careers with programming that was funded by NIH’s National Institute for General Medical Sciences.
+The Deaf Hub expanded to provide training, advocacy, and mentorship opportunities in clinical and practicing careers in health care.

 *Also inclusive to DeafBlind, DeafDisabled, and Late Deafened individuals who may use sign language and accommodations such as interpreting; and to those with all degrees of hearing loss that may prefer to use spoken English, residual hearing and/or assistive listening devices, and accommodations such as loops and captioning.
 Any person with hearing loss, regardless of identity or communication preferences, is included.